Learn To Love Yourself: Techniques To Change Your Life

 Not many of us do and that is because we were children.
 It is only as we age, that we start questioning who we are, how we should look and think that we need to look a particular way in order to be loved and through social conditioning, as well as many other outside influences that teach us to question our worth, we begin to lose touch with our natural state of being; LOVE.

-Nevertheless, thanks to neuroplasticity and meditation, we can begin to unlearn those damaging habits and return ourselves back to our true nature; no money, no products needed.
+Nevertheless, thanks to research into neuroplasticity and the practice of meditation, we can begin to unlearn those damaging habits and return to our true nature; positive self-esteem, happiness, self-love and free of pain.

 Signs you currently do not love yourself: